Windows virtual machines

 Get on-demand, highly scalable and protected virtualised infrastructure with Windows virtual machines (VMs) in Azure.

 Get the most cost-effective VMs for Windows Server workloads

 Capitalise on your existing investments and migrate your Microsoft technologies to Azure—Windows Server, SQL Server, .NET applications, Azure Active Directory (Azure AD) and System Center.
+Reduce costs by automating Windows Server management with Azure Automanage.
 Take advantage of savings with reservation pricing and by using your existing on-premises Windows Server licenses with Azure Hybrid Benefit when you move to Azure.
 Get free extended security updates for Windows Server and SQL Server 2008 and 2008 R2.
-Taking these benefits together, AWS is 5 times more expensive than Azure for Windows Server and SQL Server.
+Taking these benefits together, AWS is five times more expensive than Azure for Windows Server and SQL Server.

 Run Microsoft enterprise applications

 Host and run your applications on VMs in Azure.
 Run SQL Server, SharePoint Server, Project Server and additional Microsoft server software in Azure VMs.
 Or, transition to fully managed Office 365, Microsoft Dynamics 365, SharePoint online or Azure SQL Database and get hybrid identity services with Azure AD.

 Migrate or build new apps using familiar tools

 Improve scalability and agility by migrating your existing .NET applications to the cloud—lift and shift using VMs and containers or rewrite them as cloud-native apps.
 Get intelligent insights, analytics and machine learning capabilities.
 Access familiar open source and Microsoft tools including PowerShell, Visual Studio and Azure AD.
 Modernise applications at scale on Azure, on premises and at the edge with Azure Container Service (AKS) and AKS on Azure Stack HCI.